 The Statement of Net Position presents the Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Net Position (Deficit) of the District as of the end of the fiscal year using the accrual basis of accounting, which is comparable to that used by most private sector institutions.
 Net position (deficit) -the difference between assets, and deferred outflows of resources, and liabilities, and deferred inflows of resources -is one way to measure the financial health of the District.
-The net position (deficit) as of July 1, 2022 in amounts in thousands was (\$182,830), while the change in Net Position (Deficit) was \$29,890 for an ending Net Position (Deficit) of (\$152,940) as of June 30, 2023 as reported on the next page.
+The net position data allows readers to determine the resources available to continue the operations of the District.
+Net Position (Deficit) as of July 1, 2022 in amounts in thousands was (\$182,830), while the change in Net Position (Deficit) was \$29,890 for an ending Net Position (Deficit) of (\$152,940) as of June 30, 2023 as reported on the next page.
 The net position (deficit) of the District consists of three major categories:

-- 1. Invested in capital assets, net of related debt the District's equity in property, plant, and equipment. - Restricted (distinguished between major categories of restriction) the constraints placed on the use of the assets are externally imposed by creditors such as through debt covenants, grantors, contributors, laws or regulations of other governments, or imposed through constitutional provisions or enabling legislation. - 3.
+- 1. Invested in capital assets, net of related debt the District's equity in property, plant, and equipment. - 2.
+Restricted (distinguished between major categories of restriction) the constraints placed on the use of the assets are externally imposed by creditors such as through debt covenants, grantors, contributors, laws or regulations of other governments, or imposed through constitutional provisions or enabling legislation. - 3.
 Unrestricted the District can use for any lawful purpose.
 Although unrestricted, the District's governing board may place internal restrictions on this net position, but it retains the power to change, remove, or modify those restrictions.